samuelMongoDB/speed/README.md

-# SPEED — LLM Inference Racing
+# SPEED: LLM Inference Racing

 Side-by-side speed comparison of LLM inference providers.
 Race **Groq** vs **Cerebras** on the same (or different) models and see real-time streaming speed, tokens per second, and time-to-first-token.
 All in a racing telemetry UI.